Anduin2017/AnduinOS-Docs/Install/Installation.md

 sudo dd if=./AnduinOS-jammy-1.0.0-2407181704.iso of=<device> status=progress oflag=sync bs=4M
 ```

+>This will erase all data on the USB drive.
+Please make sure to back up your data before running this command.

 Then, boot the computer from the USB drive and follow the on-screen instructions to install AnduinOS.

+>For UEFI boot, please make sure to disable secure boot in the BIOS settings.